mbary/event_ragu/README.md

 ## Vector Database Creation Process

-The raw scraped event files need to be transformed into something searchable.
+The raw scraped event files need to be transformed into something searchable.<br>

 ### Step 1: Making Sense of Raw Event Data

-Each scraped markdown file gets fed through GPT-4.1-mini to extract the important bits:
+Using another model, I extract the most important pieces of information into (title, time and location) and distil the files into a (hopefully) semantically complete summary of the event.<br>
 ```python
 class SemanticExtraction(BaseModel):
     title: str = Field(description="The official, clean title of the event.")